GabrielSalangsang013/web-ar-computer-hardware/README.md

-# This is our capstone project titled "Markerless Web based Augmented Reality Technology for Information Technology Course Visualizing Computer Hardware"
+Markerless Web based Augmented Reality Technology for Information Technology Course Visualizing Computer Hardware

-# Problem
+## Problem
 The BSIT students in University of the Assumption S.Y (2022-2023) learn computer hardware in text and 2d images based learning.
 We want to add a new feature in learning computer hardware which is integrating a web-based augmented reality.
 Bringing virtual 3d hardware devices into our world.
 This can improve our quality education and for the learning of all BSIT students.

-# Team
+## Team
 - Salangsang, Gabriel
 - Salonga, Clark Jhan Ranier

-# Project Description
+## Project Description

 Web-based Augmented Reality (WebAR) is a technology that allows users to view and interact with augmented reality (AR) content in a web browser.